 Our last visit to 🌳 La Maison du Salève coincided with its 10 year celebrations and the Journées Européenes de la Patrimoine.
 The atmosphere was festive, the garden had been decorated by children, and we came away with the most delicious bag of 🍎 apples, 🍐 pears and plums (we all agreed that they were the tastiest apples we had enjoyed in a very long time!).

 🌳 La Maison du Salève is open all year-round, except in January, 1st May, the first Sunday in September and 25th December:

 February to June and September to December: Wednesdays, Saturdays & Sundays, from 14h to 18h;

 July & August: Tuesday to Sunday, from 10h to 18h;

 School holidays (Zone A): Tuesday to Sunday, from 14h to 18h;

-*GOOD TO KNOW: pay once and come back a second time for FREE!
-Keep your ticket to the Maison du Salève; you can come back within the year for FREE, as long as you are accompanied by someone else who is paying for their own entrance!*
+good to know: pay once and come back a second time for FREE (within the year and as long as you are accompanied by someone else who is paying for their own entrance!)

 The 🌳 Maison du Salève has a lovely giftshop; a great place to pick up presents to do with nature and local produce!